Hassene66/Campi-tn/README.md

 ## You may also like

 - [HiCoach](https://github.com/salimkazdaghli/Hicotech-Frontend) - A coaching web app.
-- [school MS](https://github.dev/Hassene66/ProjetPFE) - A school management system.
+- [School MS](https://github.com/Hassene66/ProjetPFE) - A school management system.